ds-wizard/dsw-deployment-example/README.md

 # DSW Deployment Example

+## :exclamation: Important

+If you use or plan to use DSW, please let us know via [info@ds-wizard.org](mailto:info@ds-wizard.org) to:

+- Be invited to our **Slack**, where you can be notified about importat updates and releases + we can discuss your issues and ideas.
+- Schedule a meeting with us to discuss your needs and issue.
+- Provide us feedback (what is good and bad, [feature requests](https://ideas.ds-wizard.org/), etc.)

-:exclamation: This example is intended for **local setup and testing**.
+This example is intended for **local setup and testing**.
 For production use there are many more things to do such as authentication, controlling exposed ports (e.g. do not expose ports of `postgres` and `minio`), data backups, or using proxy (with HTTPS and WebSocket enabled).
-As it is highly dependent on your use case, consult production deployment with your sysadmin or contact us for [professional services](https://ds-wizard.org/services.html).
+As it is highly dependent on your use case, consult production deployment with your sysadmin or [contact us](https://ds-wizard.org/contact).

 ## Usage